msvalina/msvalina.github.io/content/behavior-and-environment.rst

 Accidentall success
 =====================

-It's year 2009, Satoshi Nakamoto just gave birth to Bitcoin.
-It's third semester at my University journey.
+It's year 2009, it's third semester at my University journey.
 I'm more happy about running Ubuntu then learning.
 Around that time friend of mine suggests and helps me install Arch Linux OS.
 It's the coolest operating system for wannabe hacker at the time.
 Cool thing about it is that you have to construct it by yourself.
 Like Lego's.

-This was huge change!
+This was huge change.
 Until that moment my knowledge about Linux like OS was more theoretical then practical.
 That started to change because everything I wanted and needed for my assignments I had to setup by my self.
 That meant a lot of tries and errors, and getting